 - Remove the trap.

 It’s a lot easier than you think to make your sticky paper.
 All you have to do now is get some paper and honey.

 - Warm up 1/4 cup of water with honey.

 - Apply the honey water mixture to one side of the paper.

 - Tape them on windowsills or place them on the counter.

 D.I.Y. fly trap using a ziplock bag

-Do you want to get rid of fruit and house flies?
-For this trap, you’ll need a mug, cup, or perhaps a small bowl.
+Do you want to get rid of fruit and houseflies?
+You’ll need a mug, cup, or perhaps a small bowl for this trap.
 You’ll probably want to go for an older cup or jar that you can discard if required.